superstreamlabs/memphis.js/README.md

 });
 ```

-To set Up connection in nestjs
+To set up a connection in nestjs

 ```js
 import { MemphisServer } from 'memphis-dev'